How Post-Its Cured My Ice Cream Obsession

 By the time the book came out in January, I thought I was over it.
 I had to be!
 When something’s in a memoir, that means it’s a memory, all processed and packed away.
 But sometime in March, when the weather turned just a little bit warmer, I started noticing myself noticing ice cream, everywhere.
-I noticed the half-gallons of Edy’s at the grocery store, the freezer-burned pints by the check-out at my corner deli, and the artisanal scoop shop standing exactly eleven feet from my subway stop.
+I noticed it at the supermarket, the tubs by the check-out at my corner deli, and the artisanal scoop shop standing exactly eleven feet from my subway stop.

 The warmer it got, the fuller my freezer.
-By July, I’d find myself impulse-buying pints once or twice a week.
+By July, I’d find myself impulse buying tubs once or twice a week.
 On the one hand, it made sense.
 It was summer, when you’re supposed to eat ice cream.
 But the funny thing was, I wasn’t eating it nearly as much as I was buying it.
-(My boyfriend noticed this too, constantly reorganizing the freezer around my growing collection of mostly full pints).
-I had some after dinner a few nights a week, or sometimes in the afternoon when that sweet-snack craving hit.
-Still, I had an ice cream problem.
-I wasn’t bingeing, but my brain was: constantly weighing the pros and cons of having a bowl, envisioning cartoonish fat grams clogging up my arteries, and panicking over the choice between Cookies & Cream and Peanut-Butter Chip or, fuck it, should I just buy both?
+(My boyfriend noticed this too, constantly reorganising the freezer around my growing collection of mostly full pots).
+I had some after dinner a few nights a week or sometimes in the afternoon when that sweet-snack craving hit.
+Still, I had an ice-cream problem.
+I wasn’t bingeing but my brain was: constantly weighing the pros and cons of having a bowl, envisioning cartoonish fat grams clogging up my arteries, and panicking over the choice between Cookies & Cream and Peanut-Butter Chip or, fuck it, should I just buy both?

 By the time the book came out in January, I thought I was over it.
 I had to be!
 When something’s in a memoir, that means it’s a memory, all processed and packed away.
 But sometime in March, when the weather turned just a little bit warmer, I started noticing myself noticing ice cream, everywhere.
-I noticed the half-gallons of Edy’s at the grocery store, the freezer-burned pints by the check-out at my corner deli, and the artisanal scoop shop standing exactly eleven feet from my subway stop.
+I noticed it at the supermarket, the tubs by the check-out at my corner deli, and the artisanal scoop shop standing exactly eleven feet from my subway stop.

 The warmer it got, the fuller my freezer.
-By July, I’d find myself impulse-buying pints once or twice a week.
+By July, I’d find myself impulse buying tubs once or twice a week.
 On the one hand, it made sense.
 It was summer, when you’re supposed to eat ice cream.
 But the funny thing was, I wasn’t eating it nearly as much as I was buying it.
-(My boyfriend noticed this too, constantly reorganizing the freezer around my growing collection of mostly full pints).
-I had some after dinner a few nights a week, or sometimes in the afternoon when that sweet-snack craving hit.
-Still, I had an ice cream problem.
-I wasn’t bingeing, but my brain was: constantly weighing the pros and cons of having a bowl, envisioning cartoonish fat grams clogging up my arteries, and panicking over the choice between Cookies & Cream and Peanut-Butter Chip or, fuck it, should I just buy both?
+(My boyfriend noticed this too, constantly reorganising the freezer around my growing collection of mostly full pots).
+I had some after dinner a few nights a week or sometimes in the afternoon when that sweet-snack craving hit.
+Still, I had an ice-cream problem.
+I wasn’t bingeing but my brain was: constantly weighing the pros and cons of having a bowl, envisioning cartoonish fat grams clogging up my arteries, and panicking over the choice between Cookies & Cream and Peanut-Butter Chip or, fuck it, should I just buy both?

 Advertisement